avigad/qpf/test/README.md

-# Testing Data Type Compiler
+# Testing the Data Type Compiler

  1. Edit [examples.lean](examples.lean)
  2. Uncomment lines 9 to 22 and lines 28 to 41